dagraham/etm-dgraham/README.md

 	# items without a location entry under 'OTHER' and then tilde.
 	locations:

-	# style: dark or light.
-Designed for, respectively, dark or
-	# light terminal backgounds.
-Some output may not be visible
-	# unless this is set correctly for your display.
-	style: dark
+	# queries: A dictionary with short query "keys" and
+	# corresponding "query" values.
+Each "query" must be one
+	# that could be entered as the command in query view.
+Keys
+	# can be any short string other than 'a', 'u', 'c' or 'l'
+	# which are already in use.
+	# queries:
+	#    td: m l -q equals itemtype - and ~exists f  # unfinished tasks by l
+	#    mi: exists u and ~exists i                  # items with u but missing i
+	#    arch: a exists itemtype                     # all archived items
+	queries:

-	# colors: a 'namedcolor' entry for each of the following items:
+	# colors: a 'named' foreground color for each of the following items:
 	#     available:    available task/job reminders
 	#     begin:        begin by warnings
 	#     event:        event reminders